Desvenlafaxine (US brand name Pristiq® and generic) is a serotonin and norepinephrine reuptake inhibitor (SNRI).

 Dosage

-50 mg once daily, with or without food according to the Prescribing Information), but SPMHE disagrees and recommends that it should be taken after food (at least initially) since nausea is its commonest potential side effect.
+According to the Prescribing Information, it can be taken with or without food.
+But we disagree; we recommend that it should be taken after food (at least initially) since nausea is its most common potential side effect.

 The 50 mg dose is both a starting dose and the therapeutic dose.
 There is no evidence that doses greater than 50 mg/day confer any additional benefit.